 Based on the foregoing, the Company has concluded that it does not have the ability to exercise significant influence over Petromanas' (the investee's) operating and financial policies.
+In addition, the sale of 10,000,000 on July 6, 2012 and the sale of 90,000,000 on August 17, 2012 of Petromanas shares may have further diminished any influence the Company may have had prior to the date of these sales.

-11. RELATED PARTY DISCLOSURE
+12. RELATED PARTY DISCLOSURE